 I am a clinical psychologist credentialed by the Wisconsin Department of Safety and Professional Services and the National Register of Health Service Psychologists.
 I am a member of the International Association of Correctional and Forensic Psychology, the Association for the Development of the Person Centered Approach, and the National Honor Society in Psychology.

 I received my Bachelor of Science (B.S.) from Andrews University, where I studied nursing and psychology.
 I received my Master of Arts (M.A.) and Doctorate (Psy.D.) in Clinical Psychology from the Illinois School of Professional Psychology in Chicago.
-I completed my internship at a psychoanalytic private practice in Louisville, KY and my fellowship at Rogers Memorial Hospital in Oconomowoc, WI.
+I completed my internship in Louisville, KY at a psychoanalytic private practice and a preparatory school for at-risk boys (pre-K through 7th grade).
+I completed my fellowship at Rogers Behavioral Health in Oconomowoc, WI.

 I have been working in the health services field since 1994.
-My first experience was providing direct care services to individuals with developmental disabilities in residential group homes and later providing hospice care to terminally ill patients.
+My first experience was providing direct care services to individuals with developmental disabilities in residential group homes and later providing hospice care to terminally ill patients and their families.

 As a psychologist, I have provided services to individuals in various clinical settings, including: Community counseling centers, inpatient psychiatric hospitals, outpatient clinics, and a maximum-security prison.
-I practice as a generalist, meaning I treat a broad range of mental health diagnoses (e.g., depression, anxiety, adjustment disorders, etc.), but also have specialized training and experience in the treatment of addiction, trauma, OCD, and personality disorders.
+I practice as a generalist, meaning I treat a broad range of mental health diagnoses, but I also have specialized training and experience in the treatment of addiction, trauma, OCD, and personality disorders.
 I have advanced training and experience in group psychotherapy as well as psychological testing and assessment.

 In addition to my clinical practice, I actively engage with elected officials and government agencies to advocate for practical, person-centered public policy that increases access to mental health services.
-This work specifically identifies overly burdensome and inefficient regulations that are not clinically supported and interfere with timely delivery of services.
+This work specifically identifies overly burdensome regulations that are not clinically supported and interfere with the timely delivery of services.